Have the freshest free hiking tips sent to you each month!

 NOTE: I will update this Gobi Gear review after a few hiking seasons of using these stuff sacks, so check back for more insights into performance and durability.

-Two avid outdoors aficionados started this company, and have demonstrated deep insight into a perennial problem for hikers: keeping gear organized and un-lost in the bowels of a backpack.
+Two avid outdoors aficionados started this company, and have demonstrated deep insight into a perennial problem for hikers:

 I also like the fact that no plastic is used in their packaging or shipping processes.

-Here's a thought: Why not combine these 2 stuff sacks into a packing system for your larger backpacks?
+Why not combine these 2 stuff sacks into a packing system for your larger backpacks?

 Another idea: You can wash these sacs after hiking, and use them for travel packing.